nanoframework/nanoFramework.Device.Bluetooth/README.md

 To communicate with a device a BluetoothLEDevice class needs to be created using the devices bluetooth address and type.
 This can be the bluetooth address from the BluetoothLEAdvertisementWatcher event or using a hard coded address.

-In this case from the Watcher advertisement received event.
+In this case from the Watcher advertisement received event BluetoothAddress argument.
 ```csharp
 BluetoothLEDevice device = BluetoothLEDevice.FromBluetoothAddress(args.BluetoothAddress)
 ```
-There are no specific connection methods but a connection will be made automatically when you query the device for its services.
-The ConnectionStatusChanged event can used to detect a change in connection status and an attempt to reconnect can be done by a query to the devices services again.
+There are no specific connection methods but a connection will be made automatically when the device is queried for services or a Pairing operation is started.
+The ConnectionStatusChanged event can be used to detect a change in connection status and an attempt to reconnect can be done by a query to the devices services again.
 Avoid doing this in the event, as it can block other events being fired during the connection.

-You can go back to Watching for advertisements with the restriction that you can't connect to newly found devcies until the Watching is stopped.
+After connecting to teh device you can go back to Watching for advertisements with the restriction that you can't connect to newly found devcies until the Watching is stopped.
 You can still communication with connected devices while the Watcher is running.
 Best way is to collect all found devices in a table until Watcher is stopped then connect to all found devices.
 See [Central 2 sample](https://github.com/nanoframework/Samples/tree/main/samples/Bluetooth/Central2)